WebAssembly/component-model/design/mvp/Explainer.md

 * Similarly, an import or export named `[method]R.foo` must be a function whose first parameter must be `(param "self" (borrow $R))`.

-When a function is annotated with `async`, bindings generators are expected to emit whatever asynchronous language construct is appropriate (such as an `async` function in JS, Python or Rust).
-Note the absence of `[async constructor]`.
+When a function's type is `async`, bindings generators are expected to emit whatever asynchronous language construct is appropriate (such as an `async` function in JS, Python or Rust).
 See the [concurrency explainer] for more details.

 The `label` production used inside `plainname` as well as the labels of `record` and `variant` types are required to have [kebab case].
 The reason for